GNU epsilon -- an extensible programming language: Status

 Support for mutexes and other imperative synchronization features is trivial to add to \EPSILON's implementation with C primitives. \\ \\ Exploiting the BiBOP organization from \EPSILONONE does not appear particularly problematic.
 It will be interesting to test the benefits of the BiBOP strategy in code strongly based on sum-of-products (\SECTION\ref{sum-types}), \textit{such as in complex transforms}; the necessary changes in the representation of sum tags do not seem very involved.

 \EPSILONGC will work as it is with \EPSILON, but in the longer term we plan to turn the current mark-sweep collector into the old generation of a generational system, where the younger generation is copying; this will be particularly relevant for the allocation patterns of CPS code, which tends to produce short-lived objects at a high rate.
-Implementing a collector which can be interrupted at any time by signals has been a fun and instructive challenge, but in the future we plan to seize the opportunity of coping with a moving collector in the young generation to introduce safe points. \EPSILONGC\ also needs a couple of new functionalities, the most urgent of which are support for {\em finalization} and {\em weak pointers}. \\ \\ The \CODE{epsilongc} sources have been committed to the main \EPSILON repository (see \url{https://savannah.gnu.org/bzr/?group=epsilon}), as an independent subdirectory with its own build system.
+Implementing a collector which can be interrupted at any time by signals has been a fun and instructive challenge, but in the future we plan to seize the opportunity of coping with a moving collector in the young generation to introduce safe points. \EPSILONGC\ also needs a couple of new functionalities, the most urgent of which are support for {\em finalization} and {\em weak pointers}. \\ \\ The \CODE{epsilongc} sources have been committed to the main \EPSILON repository (see \url{https://savannah.gnu.org/bzr/?group=epsilon})\footnote{2015 note: the GNU epsilon repository no longer uses bzr, and is now managed with git: see \SECTION\ref{new-repo}.}, as an independent subdirectory with its own build system.

-As the rest of the system it is free software, released under the GNU GPL version 3 or later \cite{gpl}.
+Like the rest of the system it is free software, released under the GNU GPL version 3 or later \cite{gpl}.